Phileosopher/commonplace/cooking-tricks.md

 Avoid messy hands with sticky foods by getting your hands cold and wet before handling them.

+To measure sticky items when baking, press the measuring cup into the flour, then pour it into the indentation.

 To clean measuring cups more easily, they should be wet with hot water.

 Instead of cutting herbs, thin vegetables, pizzas, bread, and wraps with a knife, use scissors.